AdaCore/spark2014/docs/lrm/source/packages.rst

      Effective_Reads => True, Effective_Writes => True.
 The actual
      parameter in a subprogram call must be Volatile have all of these properties set to True.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE FA 7.1.3 VR A Volatile actual parameter of mode in has to have Async_Writers => True and Effective_Reads => False.
+                   A Volatile actual parameter of mode out has to have Async_Readers => True and/or Effective_Writes => True and if a read is attempted, a flow anomaly is reported.
+                   A Volatile actual parameter of mode in out must have all properties set to True.

 .. centered:: **Examples**